-ISO has withdrawn three long-standing basic machinery standards used internationally and in the EU and replaced them with a single combined document.
+ISO has withdrawn three long-standing basic machinery safety standards used internationally and in the EU and replaced them with a single combined document.
 If you design, build or integrate machinery for sale internationally or within the EU, this new standard needs to be on your BUY list!

 ISO 14121-1 Withdrawn, along with ISO 12100-1 and -2